 Now that you have a clearer career path, it’s critical to develop competencies needed in your chosen field.
 The required skillsets will vary depending on the field, but most careers require interpersonal and technical skills.

-A general workplace usually demands the following NACE career readiness competencies:
+The general workplace usually demands the following NACE career readiness competencies:

 - Critical thinking/problem solving